-The graph below shows the average ratings of All Observers (ratings from everyone except you) for each Skill set.
-The average ratings for both CheckPoint surveys are displayed and ranked from the highest to lowest based on the most recent survey.
-This provides you with an overview of your relative strengths in these Skill Sets.
-While we suggest you focus on the most critical Skill Sets shown in the next sections of this report, it is useful for you to have an overview of your ratings on all Skill Sets.
-Also, note if there is any significant variances between the two CheckPoint survey results sets.
+The graph below shows the average ratings of All Observers (ratings from everybody except you) for each Skill Set.
+The average ratings are displayed ranked from highest to lowest providing you an overview of your relative strengths in these Skill Sets.
+While we suggest you focus on the most critical Skill Sets shown in the next section of this report, it is useful for you to have an overview of your ratings on all Skill Sets.